 Scientists have found associations between diabetes and immune dysfunction.

 Type 1 diabetes happens when a problem with the immune system results in damage to cells in the pancreas.
 Immunological changes and increases in

 Poorly controlled diabetes may hinder the immune response.
 This could be part of the reason why having diabetes makes a person more prone to yeast infections.

 These proteins — called beta-defensins — help immune cells move toward infections and kill the microbes.
-If a condition, such as diabetes, inhibits these functions, a yeast infection could thrive unchecked.
+A yeast infection could thrive unchecked if a condition, such as diabetes, inhibits these functions.

 Extra sugars in yeast-friendly areas